1866 Proof Shield Nickel - Rays

 Description

 The 1866 Proof Shield Nickel - Rays is a proof nickel struck at the Philadelphia Mint, part of the Shield Nickels 1866-1883 series.
-With a mintage of only 600, this is an extremely rare issue.
-The obverse features a large Union shield with a motto ribbon and crossed arrows behind it, while the reverse displays a large numeral 5 surrounded by stars and rays.
-Designed by James Barton Longacre.
+With a mintage of 600, this is an extremely rare issue — the scarcer of two mint variants, with 0% of total production.
+The obverse features a large Union shield with a motto ribbon and crossed arrows behind it and the reverse displays a large numeral 5 surrounded by stars and rays.
+Minted during Reconstruction and the Gilded Age, as the nation healed from civil war and debated the role of silver and gold in the monetary system.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $2.1K.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 20.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #3817.
-The Shield Nickel was the first five-cent coin struck in the copper-nickel alloy that gives the "nickel" its name.
-The 1866 Rays variety and 1883/2 overdate are key varieties.
-Low-mintage proof-only dates exist toward the end of the series.

 External References